Public swimming pools and spa pools

 The water at our swimming beaches is regularly tested over the summer period.

 Testing from previous years shows that most of our recognised beaches are suitable for swimming.
-These include Long Beach and Nutgrove East (closest to Wrest Point).
-Beaches at Nutgrove Beach West (closest to the city), Cornelian Bay and Marieville Esplanade are not recommended for swimming and there are permanent signs at these beaches to advise the public.
+These include Long Beach and Nutgrove East and West.
+Beaches at Cornelian Bay and Marieville Esplanade are not recommended for swimming and there are permanent signs at these beaches to advise the public.
 All swimmable beaches should be avoided after heavy rainfall.

 For the latest water quality results visit the Derwent Estuary Program website.